gregolsky/gregolsky.github.io/public/articles/trying-out-harp.md

-Once upon a time I wanted to start a simple website project.
-Actually it was this blog.
+I always wanted to start a blog.

-I decided it needs to be static, easy to maintain, should support Markdown and I want to build it from ground up to learn some stuff along the way.
-As you may suspect there is quite a choice of solutions like that and I'm a married man and a young father, so I cannot afford to check all of them out, right?
+I decided it needs to be an easy to maintain static webpage.
+It should also support Markdown and I want to build it from ground up learning some cool stuff along the way.
+As you may suspect there is quite a choice of solutions like that and I'm a married man and a young father, so I cannot afford to try out all of them out.

 My first idea was to use [Yeoman](http://yeoman.io/) to scaffold an app using `gulp-webapp` generator.
 Yo gulp-webapp!
 Done.
 Then I added an icon framework and the icons did not get copied to the place I wanted them to, SCSS transpiler was misbehavin' and after another hour spent on the Gulpfile configuration daddy's daily computer time was over.
-Man, I wanted to start a simple thing, but was buried in the configuration along with the project and I must admit I hate configurating things.
+Man, I wanted to start a simple thing, but was buried in the configuration along with the project and I must admit I hate configuring things.
 Everybody does, right?

 I wanted less configuration, more building and support for the new cool web stuff out-of-the-box.
 And then after some more googling I found [Harp](http://harpjs.com/).
 Harp among other things is a Node.js-based web server with built-in transpilers for all frontend goodies like template engines (Jade and EJS), CSS preprocessors (SCSS, LESS), Markdown (!), Coffescript and convention-over-configuration approach.
 It processes your files on the fly and serves as plain old HTML and CSS.